darkawaie/darkawaie.github.io/about.md

 Focused on character animation, rigging, and sculpting for game assets.
 ### Woody Studio
 Freelance 3D Animator (Present)
 Working on cinematics for Legend of Sepehr and Wooden Sword.
-Also involved in international collaborations, including the Uzbek episodic film Mohammad Xorazmiy and MBC Arabia’s Sinbad and Fananees.
 ### Harriod Game
 Freelance 3D Animator (Present)
+### International
+I'm also involved in international collaborations, including the Uzbek episodic film Mohammad Xorazmiy and MBC Arabia’s Sinbad and Fananees.